icegulch/brio4/src/content/products/pt-ski.md

 title: Periodic Table of Ski Resorts
 sku: pt-ski
 cover: /images/products/pt-ski-cover.jpg
-meta_desc: The Periodic Table of Ski Resorts brings a data-oriented approach to different ski regions by packing extensive detail about each resort into a 18" x 24" poster.
+seo_desc: The Periodic Table of Ski Resorts brings a data-oriented approach to different ski regions by packing extensive detail about each resort into a 18" x 24" poster.
 specs: